TwinFan/XPMP2/docs/SharedDataRefs.md

 `plane#_flightnum`                 | `flightNum`    | Flight number
 `plane#_apt_from`                  | `aptFrom`      | Origin airport
 `plane#_apt_to`                    | `aptTo`        | Destination airport
+`plane#_cslModel`                  | n/a            | CSL Model name *)

+*) `_cslModel` differs from the others in that it is _not_ related to live flight information but to the way the plane is rendered by the XPMP2-based plugin.
+It returns the CSL model used as returned by `XPMP2::Aircraft::GetModelName()`, that is: last folder name plus model id.

 ## Usage by 3rd-Party Plugins